-Garzon represents a new wine and olive oil region in Uruguay.
-The new winery Bodega Garzon with state-of-the-art technology produces premium wines and olive oil.
-Agroland was recently awarded two Gold Prestige medals in the international olive oil competition held in Mendoza Olivinus.
+Pueblo Garzon has now emerged as a distinctive wine and olive oil region in Uruguay.
+Featuring state-of-the-art technology, Bodega Garzon produces exceptional wines and olive oil.
+Notably, Agroland was recently honored with two Gold Prestige medals in the prestigious international olive oil competition held in Mendoza Olivinus.

 How to get to Pueblo Garzon

 To get to Pueblo Garzon from Punta del Este, follow Highway 9 until you reach kilometer 175.5.
 Take a left turn and continue for 1.5 miles.
 Then, at the junction, turn right and drive for another 5 miles until you see the entrance to Pueblo Garzon on your right side.

 In 2004, renowned Argentine chef Francis Mallmann, along with Argentine winemaker Manuel Mas, transformed an old property into the Hotel & Restaurant Garzon.
 The establishment features five rooms, a park, a pool, and a restaurant.
 This venture breathed new life into the small town of 200 people, infusing it with a bohemian atmosphere.
 Word spread among gourmets worldwide about the town’s nostalgic charm, attracting other chefs and restaurants to follow in Mallmann’s footsteps.
 As a result, Garzon has become a sought-after culinary destination in South America.